Don’t Hire an SEO!

 That’s why this corner of The Austin Editor chronicles the tactics and strategies I’ve employed to help leading businesses promote themselves online.
 It also documents the things I’ve learned—and continue to learn—as I do my best to keep the snake oil off my list of services.

 Check out any of the following topics if you want to learn about promoting your business online.
 You may not want to do the heavy lifting yourself, but knowing how the sausage is made might help you hire a winner and skip over the wieners).

-In the weeks to come I’ll be posting more articles.
-They’re designed to help businesses get ahead of their competition in local markets, across the U.S. and (in some cases) on the global stage.
-I hope you find some of these articles of use to you.
+These articles are designed to help businesses get ahead of their competition in local markets, across the U.S. and (in some cases) on the global stage.
+I hope you find some of them helpful.

 Drop me a line via the form below.
 Even if you don’t need an SEO expert, feel free to reach out with any questions, suggestions or ideas; I’d love to incorporate your feedback into the site.